Ucamo/LunarCrown/_pages/dotsofwar.md

 ---
 layout: page
-title: Privacy Policy
+title: Dots of War
-include_in_header: false
+include_in_header: true
 ---

 # Dots of War - Connect the dots